versioned/versioned-api/README.md

 ## Discussion Points and Backlog

+* Relationships - in contentful you can’t lookup the parent from the child
+* Approaches to translations - One space per locale or translated texts within one space.
+You can combine both.
+* Support Web hooks
+* Archive - soft delete?
+* Should there be one database per space or per account?
 * Log response times
 * Change naming convention from snake case to camel case?
 * Allow human readable space keys?